elmorec/tinyblog/README.md

 # tinyblog
-super lightweight personal blog system using php and markdown
+A super lightweight personal blog system using php and markdown.